TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 To set the log level to display in your code, use `uibuilder.logLevel = 5` or `uibuilder.logLevel = 'trace'`.
 Set to your desired level.

 Future versions of this function after v6.1 will extend it to output to an on-page visible log and/or log back to Node-RED.

+## Startup

+### `start(options)` - Mostly no longer needed - Starts Socket.IO communications with Node-RED

+> [!NOTE]
+> In most cases, you no longer need to call this yourself.
+The client startup is now more robust and should rarely need any help.
+The exception will be if you are loading a page from an external server instead of from Node-RED.
+>
+> Use the `uibuilder.showStatus()` function to display the status of the client library on-page.
+This can show when the start function has failed and show what you need to change.

+Unlike the original uibuilder client, this version:

+* Rarely needs to be manually called.
+It should work for all page locations including in sub-folders as long as the client allows cookies.
+* Only allows passing of a single options object.
+* Allows being called again which will reset the Socket.IO connection and internal msg event handlers.

+While multiple properties can be given in the options object, only the following are currently used:

+* `ioNamespace` - This is normally calculated for you.
+However, if using an external server to serve the page, you may need to manually set this.
+Check the uibuilder node details page in the Node-RED Editor for what this should be set to.
+* `ioPath` - As above.
+* `loadStylesheet` - (default=true).
+Set to false if you don't want the uibuilder default stylesheet (`uib-brand.css`) to be loaded if you haven't loaded your own.
+Checks to see if any stylesheet has already been loaded and if it has, does not load.